-I'm currently in full time employment working as a Market Analyst for the online car company BuyaCar.
-This involves lots of data analysis, number crunching and programming, all of which I'm very good at and makes great use of my exceptional attention to detail.
+I'm currently in full time employment working as a Data Analyst for Dennis Publishing.
+This involves lots of data analysis, number crunching and programming, using tools such as Microsoft Excel, SQL, BigQuery and Google Analytics, all of which I'm very good at and makes great use of my exceptional attention to detail.

 In 2014 I completed my Physics degree at the University of Surrey.
 Physics is very much suited to me due to my logical and analytical way of thinking.
 Many people on the autistic spectrum exhibit this way of thinking and some scientists are known for having autistic traits (characteristics that people with autism show, however are not exclusive to them).

 My degree included an industrial year placement as part of my sandwich course (no food involved!) at the Brunel Innovation Centre near Cambridge.
 They research ultrasound monitoring and my main job was using MATLAB, a common programming language, to find new ways to process and interpret the signals.
 I found that the work involved suited my skill set very well.

 My hobbies and special interests include music, judo and rock climbing.
 I may also know a little more about Monty Python than most people...

 Currently a black belt (1st DAN) in Judo and regularly train at my local club.
 Judo is a particularly good sport that I would recommend to anyone (especially those on the spectrum) because it helps you to defend yourself and boosts your self esteem.
 In my final year at university, I was the President of the University of Surrey Judo Club and was awarded club colours for my outstanding contribution.

 I've been giving talks since 2010 about what it's like to be on the autistic spectrum.
 Further details here.